 - 11.32 Main Road is classified in the Essex Highways hierarchy as a Principal Route One (PR1).
-In the Essex Speed Management Strategy, these are described as: Priority 1 County Routes may be interurban or connecting routes, radial feeder or town centre access routes.
+In the Essex Speed Management Strategy, these are defined as: Priority 1 County Routes may be interurban or connecting routes, radial feeder or town centre access routes.
 What is important is the need to maintain free flowing traffic movement on them due to the function they perform within the network. - 11.33 There is clearly tension between this role and the aspiration for the B1008 to serve the local communities along the Broomfield corridor (as proposed in the Mouchel study).
 While the PR1 status remains, it will be difficult to introduce many of the traffic calming measures that residents would like to see.
 Nonetheless, the Government is keen to see the appropriate continuation of measures introduced during the COVID emergency and has re-stated statutory guidance to this effect (July 2021).

 These aim to increase road space for cyclists and walkers, which inevitably means reducing road space for private vehicles.
 Furthermore, when the Radial Distributor Road around Beaulieu Park is completed and as work is progressed on the Chelmsford North-East Bypass, there may be scope to re-examine the role of the B1008.

-- 11.34 There is therefore a need for a flexible traffic reduction strategy and an ongoing dialogue with Essex Highways and relevant stakeholders to ensure that all opportunities to mitigate the impact of through traffic are taken. - 11.35 The preparation of the Neighbourhood Plan has enabled an opportunity to examine measures which might slow traffic speeds and reduce the impact of through traffic.
+- 11.34 There is therefore a need for a flexible traffic. reduction strategy and an ongoing dialogue with Essex Highways and relevant stakeholders to ensure that all opportunities to mitigate the impact of through traffic are taken.
+Chelmsford's Future Transport Network Study looks to reduce traffic along Broomfield Road and encourage sustainable transport use.
+The permitted Chelmsford North-East Bypass (CNEB) will enable strategic transport movements to be made via that route, enabling the reclassification of A130 Essex Regiment Way as a sustainable transport corridor for local and city centre bound traffic.
+This subsequently encourages removal of city centre bound traffic from using Broomfield Road, thereby reducing traffic levels along the corridor for local residents and hospital users. - 11.35 The preparation of the Neighbourhood Plan has enabled an opportunity to examine measures which might slow traffic speeds and reduce the impact of through traffic.
 Some of these are linked to the proposals for new cycle paths, which include toucan crossings to ensure the safety of both cyclists and pedestrians.
 More crossings would also help to reduce the psychological impact of traffic, by increasing connectivity across Main Road.

-Map 13 -Suggestions for traffic mitigation (larger scale maps can be found on the Neighbourhood Plan website)
+Fig 15 -Suggestions for traffic mitigation (larger scale maps can be found on the Neighbourhood Plan website)